richgel999/sserangecoding/README.md

 `cmake .`
 `make`

+Under Windows I've tested with clang, VS 2019 and VS 2022.
+Under Linux I've tested with clang v10 and gcc v9.3.0.

 ## Testing

 Running `sserangecoding` with no command line parameters will load book1 from the current directory, compress it, then uncompress it in various ways.